Publish Date: 05/06/2021

-According to reporting from Korizon, the LCK is set to return to in-person play just in time for the 2021 Summer Split.
+Reports from Korizon indicate that the LCK is planning to make their return to live and in-person play before the start of the 2021 Summer Split.

 The LCK Will Be The Final Major League Of Legends Tournament Region To Open Their Events Back Up To The Public.
 Regions like LCS, LEC, and LPL have already returned to live play in front of an audience for the finals of the Spring Split.